lorenzo-stoakes/linux-vm-hacks/README.md

 This project's sister repo, [linux-vm-notes][vm-notes] contains notes on the subsystem.

+## experiments

+Contains userland experiments for exploring the linux VM.

 ## pagetables

 Pagetables is a kernel module which outputs the precise PGD/PUD/PMD/PTE page